How to kickstart digital transformation

 A digitised signature may seem a small step.
 But it can be the small start that kickstarts a complete digital transformation.

-Andy Champion, Vice President, Enterprise Sales EMEA at DocuSign
+Author: Andy Champion, Vice President, Enterprise Sales EMEA at DocuSign